-13. Supervision: Supervision and training in to others. ne professional knowledge base of enhancing and monitoring the professional functioning of READINESS FOR PRACTICUM READINESS FOR INTERNSHIP READINESS FOR ENTRY TO PRACTICE 13A.
-Expectations and Roles Demonstrates basic knowledge of expectations for supervision Demonstrates knowledge of, purpose for, and roles in supervision Understands the ethical, legal, and contextual issues of the supervisor role 13B.
-Processes and Procedures No expectation at this level Identifies and tracks progress achieving the goals and tasks of supervision; demonstrates basic knowledge of supervision models and practices Demonstrates knowledge of supervision models and practices; demonstrates knowledge of and effectively addresses limits of competency to supervise 13C.
-Skills Development Displays interpersonal skills of communication and openness to feedback Demonstrates knowledge of the supervision literature and how clinicians develop to be skilled professionals Engages in professional reflection about one's clinical relationships with supervisees, as well as supervisees' relationships with their clients 13D.
+READINESS FOR PRACTICUM READINESS FOR INTERNSHIP READINESS FOR ENTRY TO PRACTICE 13A.
+Expectations and Roles TRACTICE Demonstrates basic knowledge of expectations for supervision Demonstrates knowledge of, purpose for, and roles in supervision Understands the ethical, legal, and contextual issues of the supervisor role 13B.
+Processes and Procedures - No expectation at this level Identifies and tracks progress achieving the goals and tasks of supervision; demonstrates basic knowledge of supervision models and practices Demonstrates knowledge of supervision models and practices; demonstrates knowledge of and effectively addresses limits of competency to supervise 13C.
+Skills Development Domestudes lesseledes of the servicine Engages in professional reflection should Displays interpersonal skills of communication and openness to feedback Demonstrates knowledge of the supervision literature and how clinicians develop to be skilled professionals Engages in professional reflection about one's clinical relationships with supervisees, as well as supervisees' relationships with their clients 13D.
 Supervisory Practices No expectation at this level Provides helpful supervisory input in peer and group supervision Provides effective supervised supervision to less advanced students, peers, or other service providers in typical cases appropriate to the service setting